Extended Time Accommodation

 The amount of extended time provided varies from student to student.
 The College Board does not approve requests for unlimited time.

 Extended time options include:

-- Time and a half, or 50 percent additional time (5 hours and 3 minutes on the current SAT; 4 hours and 30 minutes on the new SAT; 5 hours and 45 minutes on the new SAT with Essay)
+- Time and a half, or 50 percent additional time for the new SAT is 4 hours and 30 minutes without the essay, and 5 hours and 45 minutes for the new SAT Essay

-- Double time, or 100 percent additional time (6 hours and 40 minutes on the current SAT; 6 hours on the new SAT; 7 hours and 40 minutes on the new SAT with Essay)
+- Double time, or 100 percent additional time is 6 hours on the new SAT without the essay, and 7 hours and 40 minutes for the new SAT Essay

-- More time (for instance, in rare circumstances, 150 percent additional time (8 hours and 20 minutes on the current SAT; 7 hours and 30 minutes on the new SAT; 9 hours and 35 minutes on the new SAT with Essay)
+- More time (for instance, in rare circumstances, 150 percent additional time is 7 hours and 30 minutes on the new SAT; 9 hours and 35 minutes on the new SAT with Essay)